 “When You’re here, I am a stronger me.”
 This lyrical declaration reflects the place from which Christian singer/songwriter/speaker Angel Smythe draws inspiration.
 Angel is a gifted woman of faith, passion, and conviction with an unforgettable name.
 Her infectious personality and love for life draw people to her from all walks of life.
 Her love for music began at an early age, and she has shared her talent with thousands around the world.
 More than talent, Angel has a big heart for encouraging and inspiring people by sharing her personal journey with others.

 Angel Smythe has graced the stages of some of the largest churches in America, yet also feels right at home sharing her music and message with children in Mexico or women in local prisons.
-With more than two decades in ministry, Angel’s passion is to help people move from brokenness to breakthrough, from strongholds to strength, from hurting to healing, and from fear to faith.
+With more than three decades in ministry, Angel’s passion is to help people move from brokenness to breakthrough, from strongholds to strength, from hurting to healing, and from fear to faith.

 The Orange County, Calif.-based powerhouse grew up knowing her calling was music, starting out as a group singer and on worship teams.
 Angel eventually struck out on her own, started headlining her own gigs, and recorded an indie CD in 2007.
 But she had more than a crazy dream (and the edgiest pop/rock voice this side of Kelly Clarkson) on her side: “Have I not commanded you?
 Be Strong and Courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”
 (Joshua 1:9).